codeaashu/DevDisplay/contribution/Profile.md

 <br>

 <h3 align="center">
-  Once these steps are completed and reviewed ✅<br/>
+  Once these both are completed and reviewed ✅<br/>
   Your profile will be verified and proudly display a blue checkmark on DevDisplay!
 </h3>